2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 -32003|An error occurred|E_RPC_GENERAL
 -32004|Params contain invalid type|E_TYPE_MISMATCH
 -32005|Request timed out|E_REQUEST_TIMEOUT
+-32006|Encryption required|E_ENCRYPTION_REQUIRED

-Note that the "Request timed out" error is reserved for sending by the RPC implementation on the device from which the request was sent.
-When a request is sent, the RPC implementation marks down the time.
-If no corresponding response is received within a given time, the RPC implementation should send a simulated response error with the code -32005.
+Note that the "Request timed out" error is reserved for sending by the DDX-RPC implementation on the device from which the request was sent.
+When a request is sent, the DDX-RPC implementation marks down the time.
+If no corresponding response is received within a given time, the DDX-RPC implementation should send a simulated response error with the code -32005.

 ## Registration & Disconnection
+Registration is a required handshake that allows connecting devices to understand each other's environment, capabilities, and identity.
+Sending the registration command and initiating any encryption handshakes is always the responsibility of the connecting device (client).

+### Network Devices & SSL
+It is highly recommended that network implementations of the DDX-RPC utilize SSL to encrypt their connection.
+By default, encryption is required on external connections but optional on connections through localhost.
+Clients connecting to non-local servers should begin by attempting an SSL handshake.
+If it fails and is not required, the client should assume that SSL is not implemented (SSL can be completely removed from the DDX daemon to deal with US export regulations).
+If a client tries to send anything over an unencrypted connection when the server requires encryption, the server will respond with an "Encryption required" error.
+Certificate verification is currently not implemented in the DDX daemon, but may be in the future.

 ### Server request: `register`
 Every connection must be registered before its requests will be honored.
+Any requests or notifications sent prior to successful registration will be ignored without error.

 Params: